btklab/posh-mocks/README.md

 A mock-up set of [PowerShell](https://github.com/PowerShell/PowerShell) 7 functions that filter text-object input from the pipeline(stdin) and return text-object (this concept is closer to Bash than PowerShell).Inspired by [Parsing Text with PowerShell (3/3), Steve Lee, January 28th, 2019](https://devblogs.microsoft.com/powershell/parsing-text-with-powershell-3-3/).

+- A set of functions for interactive text processing with connecting pipes.
+- For my personal work and hobby use.
 - For use in UTF-8 Japanese environments on windows.
-- For my personal work and hobby use.
-- Note that the code is spaghetti (due to my technical inexperience).
-- Insufficient tests and error handlings.
 - Required PowerShell 7+ on Windows
     - Some script may work with PowerShell 5
     - Some script may work with PowerShell 7+ on Linux
+- Note:
+    - The code is spaghetti (due to my technical inexperience).
+    - Insufficient tests and error handlings.
+    - Processing speed is slow.

 function list: